y1yang0/yvm/README.EN.md

 ```

 # About JDK
-Any java virtual machines can not run without java libraries.
-As you may know, some opcode suck like 'ldc','monitorenter/monitorexit','athrow' are internally need our virtual machine to operate JDK classes('java.lang.Class','java.lang.String','java.lang.Throwable',etc).
-Here I have to rewrite some [JDK classes](javalib_src) if I want to build a runnable VM since original JDK classes is so complicated for my developing.
-Rewritted JDK classes are as follows:
+Any java virtual machines can not run a Java program without Java libraries.
+As you may know, some opcode suck like `ldc`,`monitorenter/monitorexit`,`athrow` are internally require our virtual machine to operate JDK classes('java.lang.Class','java.lang.String','java.lang.Throwable',etc).
+Hence, I have to rewrite some [JDK classes](javalib_src) for building a runnable VM since original JDK classes are so complicated that it's inconvenient for early developing.
+Rewrote JDK classes are as follows:
 + `java.lang.String`
 + `java.lang.StringBuilder`
 + `java.lang.Throwable`